 A legal framework for the safe geological storage of carbon dioxide

 The directive on the geological storage of CO2 (so-called "CCS Directive") establishes a legal framework for the environmentally safe geological storage of CO2 to contribute to the fight against climate change.
-It covers all CO2 storage in geological formations in the EU, and lays down requirements covering the entire lifetime of a storage site.
-Existing legal frameworks are used to regulate the capture and transport components of CCS.
+It covers all CO2 storage in geological formations in the EU and the entire lifetime of storage sites.
+It also contains provisions on the capture and transport components of CCS, though these activities are covered mainly by existing EU environmental legislation, such as the Environmental Impact Assessment (EIA) Directive or the Industrial Emissions Directive, in conjunction with amendments introduced by the CCS Directive.

-The CCS Directive lays down extensive requirements for the site selection, which is a crucial stage for ensuring the integrity of a project.
-A site can only be selected for use if a prior analysis shows that, under the proposed conditions of use, there is no significant risk of leakage or damage to human health or the environment.
+The CCS Directive lays down extensive requirements for the selecting sites for CO2 storage.
+A site can only be selected if a prior analysis shows that, under the proposed conditions of use, there is no significant risk of leakage or damage to human health or the environment.

 No geological storage of CO2 will be possible without a storage permit.

-The CO2 stream must consist overwhelmingly of CO2 to prevent any adverse effects on the security of the transport network or the storage site.
+The substances captured to be stored must consist overwhelmingly of CO2 to prevent any adverse effects on the security of the transport network or the storage site.
 The operation of the site must be closely monitored and corrective measures taken in the case that leakage does occur.

-In addition, the Directive contains provisions on closure and post-closure obligations, and sets out criteria for the transfer of responsibility from the operator to the Member State.
+The Directive also covers closure and post-closure obligations, and sets out criteria for the transfer of responsibility from the operator to the Member State.

-Finally, a financial security needs to be established before injection commences to ensure that requirements pursuant to the CCS Directive and the Emissions Trading Directive can be met.
+Finally, the operator must establish a financial security before the injection of CO2 starts to ensure that the requirements of the CCS Directive and the Emissions Trading Directive can be met.

 Relying on existing legal frameworks and removing barriers

-With regard to liability for any leakage, inclusion in the Emissions Trading System ensures that allowances would have to be surrendered for any emissions resulting from leakage.
-Liability for local damage to the environment is dealt with by using the existing Directive on Environmental Liability.
+Operators are included in the Emissions Trading System, which ensures that in case of leakage they have to surrender emission allowances for any resulting emissions.
+Liability for local damage to the environment is dealt with by using the Directive on Environmental Liability.
 Liability for damage to health and property is left for regulation at Member State level.

-Furthermore, barriers to CCS in existing waste and water legislation are removed.
-Also, an amendment is made to the Large Combustion Plants Directive to require an assessment of capture-readiness for large plants.
+Furthermore, barriers to CCS in existing waste and water legislation are removed, and the Large Combustion Plants Directive is amended to require an assessment of capture-readiness for large plants.

-The revised ETS Directive includes CCS explicitly in Annex I, and emissions captured, transported and stored according to this Directive will be considered as not emitted.
+The revised ETS Directive includes CCS explicitly in Annex I. Emissions captured, transported and stored according to this Directive will be considered as not emitted.